Skip to main content

 The problem I kept hitting

-the pace started with a frustration.
-After more than a decade of product design — across iGaming, fintech, SaaS, e-commerce, and telecommunications — I kept hitting the same wall: design and development don't speak the same language.
+After more than a decade of product design — across iGaming, fintech, SaaS, e-commerce, and telecommunications — I kept hitting the same wall: design and development don’t speak the same language.

 Designers specify in pixels.
 Developers implement in rem.
 Accessibility gets flagged in QA, weeks after it should have been built in.